Tutors can help you to

 - Writing Guides and Resources - provide writing resources for students and teaching resources for faculty.
 Learn about disciplinary writing, argument and organization, citation, grammar and punctuation, and more.

 - Philosophy essay tutors offer one-to-one help through the Philosophy Department.

 - Students living in residence can access writing help in the humanities and social sciences during regular session.
 Contact the residence main office for hours and locations.

 - Students registered with Access and Equity Services can inquire about support for editing or tutoring.

 Frequently Asked Questions

-If you bring an assignment question or writing draft, the tutor will first respond to your questions and concerns and then, if there is time left, they will read some of your draft to see what other suggestions they have to strengthening your work.
+If you provide an assignment question or writing draft, the tutor will first respond to your questions and concerns and then, if there is time left, they will read some of your draft to see what other suggestions they have to strengthening your work.

-If you don't bring a draft or assignment, the tutor can still answer your writing questions.
+If you don't provide a draft or assignment, the tutor can still answer your writing questions.
 For example, you might want to know about formatting in MLA documentation style, or you might need a clear explanation and examples of how to write a strong thesis statement.
 Maybe you have a quick grammar question.
 You're free to come in for a short or a full session.
 We are here to help you!